Q: How many Jewish students are there on campus?

 Q: How is MIT Hillel connected to the University community?

 A: MIT Hillel is a not-for-profit organization that is an affiliate of Hillel International.
-We are connected to the campus through our work with student groups like Challah for Hunger and University programs like MISTI Israel, our programs that serve the entire community like the Hummus Experience, and our students that serve in a wide range of leadership positions.
-The University and MIT Hillel work together to provide a home for Jewish students that is welcoming and supportive.
+We are connected to the campus through our work with student groups like Challah for Hunger and University programs like MISTI Israel, through those of our programs that serve the entire community, and through our students who serve in a wide range of leadership positions.
+The University and MIT Hillel work together to provide a home and environment for Jewish students that is welcoming and supportive.

 Q: How can I support MIT Hillel?